-- (i) Charity or agency including compliance with Charity Commission regulations, proportion of income spent on campaigning and governance; where previous awards have been made - compliance with the Commission's own monitoring and reporting requirements; - (ii) Project location including whether the country is on the Commission's list or the charity has made a persuasive case for an exception to be made, the country's position on UN HDI, political stability, whether the country is subject of any UN or other international sanctions, etc. It will also look at the proximity of other similar facilities and the number of other INGOs working in the local area and wide region; - (iii) Project objectives including how the project will benefit the community, community participation and "ownership", number of direct beneficiaries, sustainability, whether or not there will be reliance on further overseas aid funding, reasonableness of the time frame for delivering the project, whether all logistical issues have been reasonably considered and planned for, whether the project has been well thought out, etc.;
+- (i) Charity or agency including compliance with Charity Commission regulations, proportion of income spent on campaigning and governance; where previous awards have been made - compliance with the Commission's own monitoring and reporting requirements; - (ii) Project location including the country's position on UN Human Development Index, the political situation in the country, whether the country is subject of any UN or other international sanctions, the country's human rights record etc. It will also look at the proximity of other similar facilities and the number of other INGOs working in the local area and wide region;

+- (iii) Project objectives including projects objectives, how it will benefit the community, how many people will benefit, directly or indirectly, from the funding, the sustainability of the project, without reliance on further overseas aid funding, the reasonableness of the time frame for delivering the project, whether the needs of the beneficiaries have been fully identified, whether all logistical issues have been considered and planned for, whether the project has been well thought out, etc. - (iv) Project budget -including assessing the proposed spending on the project, the cash flow projection, the level of detail, the cost-effectiveness of the project, whether the proposed spending appears to support the objectives of the project, the level of any administrative costs, including travel expenses and monitoring and evaluation costs, etc;

+and

-- (iv) Project budget including assessing the proposed spending, the cost-effectiveness of the project, level of any administrative costs, including travel expenses and monitoring and evaluation costs, etc.; and - (v) UN Sustainable Development Goals including how the project supports general development objectives against which the individual goals have been developed and the particular goals which the project focuses on achieving.
+(v) UN Sustainable Development Goals - including how the project supports general development objectives against which the individual goals have been developed and the particular goals which the project focuses on achieving.

-The Commission may take account of issues which may be of wider public concern for Guernsey.
+The Commission may take account of issues which may be of wider public concern for Guernsey and any advice from the Policy & Resources Committee regarding any sanctions regime which may be in place in the project country.
 The Commission is cognisant that in supporting a charity project or programme, it is effectively entering into a formal relationship with that charity which goes much wider than a simple financial relationship.
 It is important that neither party undermines the reputation or public trust in the other.
 Where a charity has publicly espoused negative views about Guernsey, it may be in neither the charity's nor in Guernsey's interest to enter into a formal (including financial) relationship.

-9. Notification of Decisions and Distribution of Grant Aid Awards
+11. Notification of Decisions and Distribution of Grant Aid Awards